 And if it’s one thing young players do too often, it’s shoot with power.
-They too often try to blast the ball into the goal, rather than pass or just place the ball into the corner.
-Many times you’ll hear some coaches say just hit the target, which means just force the keeper to make a save by getting the shot on goal and don’t hit the ball over the goal.
+They too often try to blast the soccer ball into the goal, rather than pass or just place the ball into the corner.
+Forwards should try to slot or pass the ball past the keeper instead.
+Many times you’ll hear some soccer coaches say just hit the target, which means just force the keeper to make a save by getting the shot on goal and don’t hit the ball over the goal.

 Of course the role of the forward isn’t just scoring goals, he or she helps stretch the defense, holds on to the ball and enable teams to build up an attack and keep possession, and creates goal scoring chances for other players on the team.
 But the main focus of a forward is putting the ball into the net.